Sleavely/github-oidc/README.md

 4. Now modify the `role-to-assume` ARN in [deploy.yml](./.github/workflows/deploy.yml) with your role name.
 Don't forget to update the AWS Account ID.

+5. If you forked the repository you need to explicitly go to Actions and enable workflows.

+6. Commit and push your changes

 ## Usage in Github Actions

 Here's a sample workflow using the OIDC role.